Li Ning: Post-gymnastics career

 Li retired from sporting competition in 1988, and in 1990 he founded Li-Ning Company Limited, which sells footwear and sporting apparel in China.
 Li remains chairman of the company's board of directors.
 According to Hurun Report's China Rich List 2014, he has an estimated fortune of RMB 5 billion, making him the 407th wealthiest person in China.

+Awards and honors

 Li was inducted into the International Gymnastics Hall of Fame in 2000, becoming the first Chinese inductee.

 In 2017, a statue was erected in his honor on the shores of Lake Geneva in Montreux.

 At the 2008 Summer Olympics, Li ignited the cauldron at the opening ceremony after being hoisted high into the air with cables and miming running around the stadium's rim.

 Personal life

 Li is married to Chen Yongyan, a fellow gymnast who won an Olympic bronze in 1984.